TODO-INC/.github/profile/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code as you see fit.
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE), which means you are free to use, modify, and distribute the code as you see fit.

 ---